KatherineMichel/portfolio/regular-blog-posts/til-100-days-of-code-version.md

 ## Make Your Own

-How would you have created a TIL project and why?
+How would you create a TIL project and why?
 Let me know on Twitter [@KatiMichel](https://twitter.com/KatiMichel), in a GitHub issue, or by email kthrnmichel@gmail.com.

+See my TIL- 100 Days of Code Version template for step-by-step instructions for setting up your own TIL.

 For more information about my implementation, see the "[Changes I Made](https://github.com/KatherineMichel/portfolio/blob/master/regular-blog-posts/til-100-days-of-code-version.md#changes-i-made)" section below.

-See my TIL- 100 Days of Code Version template for step-by-step instructions for setting up your own TIL.
-Have fun!
+Happy learning! :)

 ## Changes I Made